 Let’s say you have 3 or 4 hours a day to spend purposefully working on your social media channels.
 And let’s say you’re doing things for those 3 or 4 hours that will actually help you.
 You’ll probably benefit more than those who plug in only an hour or two a week.

-You may have that kind of time now, in this pandemic world we live in, but in more normal times, most people don’t.
-And, according to Lindsay Holmes, Senior Wellness Editor at HuffPost, spending too much time on social media can take its toll.
+According to Lindsay Holmes, Senior Wellness Editor at HuffPost, spending too much time on social media can take its toll.

 “There might be a sweet spot when it comes to the amount of time you spend on social media.
 Keeping your use down to just 30 minutes a day can lead to better mental health outcomes, according to research being published in December (2018) in the Journal of Social and Clinical Psychology.